nameer-rizvi/spa_boilerplate/README.md

 - /client via webpack middleware in development/local, or
 - /dist via index.html in production.

+`npm run server-http`

+serve /dist in an http server.

 ## supported file formats for asset bundling